Are you accepting new clients?

 I will never be the least expensive option but I am usually only slightly higher than regional averages and sometimes a bit lower for regional averages with my experience and level of service.

 For more on why professional tax services cost more than DIY solutions click here.

 That’s another “it depends”!
 I don’t do your return while you wait (for more on that click here).
 In general returns are processed first in, first out and the earlier in tax season you get them in, the more likely you are to get a quick turnaround time.

-I do use e-mail (and, to a limited extent, text messaging) to communicate when I am experiencing a backlog.
-Most of the time, I’ll even tell you why (entity return deadline, high return submission volume over a short period of time, family emergencies, etc.) and what I’m doing to fix it.
+I use e-mail (and, to a limited extent, text messaging) to communicate when I am experiencing a backlog.
+Most of the time, I’ll even tell you why (high return submission volume over a short period of time, family emergencies, etc.) and what I’m doing to fix it.